-In addition to their inhibitory effects on MDSC, direct anti-cancer effects of AIMs have been extensively documented in non-clinical studies9,10.
+In addition to their inhibitory effects on MDSC, direct anti-cancer effects of Nrf2 activators have been extensively documented in non-clinical studies9,10.

-- AIMs inhibit cancer cell proliferation in vitro and in vivo, and promote apoptosis of tumor cells by reducing the expression of Bcl-XL and other anti-apoptotic proteins.
+- Nrf2 activators inhibit cancer cell proliferation in vitro and in vivo, and promote apoptosis of tumor cells by reducing the expression of Bcl-XL and other anti-apoptotic proteins.

-- AIMs reduce the expression of proteins that promote tissue invasion and metastasis and are potent inhibitors of tumor-related angiogenesis.
+- Nrf2 activators reduce the expression of proteins that promote tissue invasion and metastasis and are potent inhibitors of tumor-related angiogenesis.

-- AIMs increase the effectiveness of other cancer therapies, including standard chemotherapy agents, targeted therapies, and radiation.
+- Nrf2 activators increase the effectiveness of other cancer therapies, including standard chemotherapy agents, targeted therapies, and radiation.

-- AIMs prevent carcinogenesis and inhibit early tumor formation and growth.
+- Nrf2 activators prevent carcinogenesis and inhibit early tumor formation and growth.
 These effects have potential clinical relevance for the prevention of post-therapy recurrence and suppression of micrometastases.